cyverse/atmosphere-v2-apiary-docs/src/image_tags.md

     [Image Tag Collection][]

 ### Create an Image Tag [POST]
 You must specify the following properties.
-The user will be set to you.
 - **image**: the id of the image to tag
 - **tag**: the id of the tag to apply